elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ])
 ```

-The mapping between code and data (the underlying AST) is what allows Elixir to implement `defmodule`, `def`, `if` and friends in Elixir itself.
+The mapping between code and data (the underlying AST) is what allows Elixir to implement `defmodule`, `def`, `if`, and friends in Elixir itself.
 Making the constructs available for building the language also accessible to developers who want to extend the language to new domains.